limian1761/Office-Word-MCP-Server/DEPLOYMENT.md

 3. Implement proper error handling and logging
 4. Consider using process isolation for multiple concurrent users
 5. Implement authentication and authorization if exposing over network
+6. Regularly restart the service to prevent memory leaks

 ### For Containerized Environments